Contextflo Blog

 When you still need ETL

-But if your immediate problem is “I need answers from data that lives in 5 different places and nobody has time to build pipelines,” you don't need to wait.
-Connect your sources, start asking, and build the warehouse later when it makes sense.
+But if your immediate problem is that answers live in five places and nobody has time to build pipelines, you do not need to wait.
+Connect the sources, start asking, and build the warehouse later when it earns itself.

 The best analytics setup is the one your team actually uses.
-Connect your data sources in 10 minutes and let your team start asking questions across all of them today.
+Connect your sources in about ten minutes and let people start asking across all of them today.